Running slower sounds simple. Until you actually try it.

 You don’t force a slower pace — you allow it by adjusting your movement and effort.

-Ignore pace — focus on effort
+Ignore pace and focus on effort

-you’re still focused on pace.
+You are still focused on pace.

 The problem with pace

-Pace is not a fixed signal.
+Pace is not a stable signal.

 What to focus on instead